 Setting Up A Collaborate Session

-When you select the Collaborate Ultra option from the Tools list you will be taken to a set up screen, you will be guide to create an item area for your session.
-Just in the same way you would add any content to GCULearn.
+When you select the Collaborate Ultra option from the Tools list you will be taken to a set up screen.
+You will be guide to create an item area for your session just in the same way you would add any content to GCULearn.
 Give your session a name and add any other information you want your students to see about the session.
 (Figure 2).

 Figure 2